Interviewing JET Blogs JET Living JET Stories

 Everything was good, right?

-You can only reflect on the 15-20 minute memory of the interview, replaying it in your head, over and over again, and it still won’t matter.
+You can only reflect on the 15-20 minute interview memory, replaying it in your head, over and over again, and it still won’t matter.

 Now, everything is out of your control after the interview.